pivorodrigues/devopstips/hpaf.md

 - **[Tutorial] Running Hadoop Jobs**

-  - Using Sqoop to transfer data from relational databases to Hadoop.
+  - Using Sqoop to export data from relational databases (in SQL format) into the HDFS (in Avro format).
 Launching the scoop job:

   `$ sqoop import-all-tables \ -m 1 \`